rachmar/ezseo/README.md

-## About Easy Dashboard
+## About EZ SEO

 Laravel is a web application framework with expressive, elegant syntax.
 We believe development must be an enjoyable and creative experience to be truly fulfilling.
 Laravel takes the pain out of development by easing common tasks used in many web projects, such as:

+- migrate and stuff
-php artisan migrate:refresh && php artisan db:seed
+`php artisan migrate:refresh && php artisan db:seed`

+- create pages
-php artisan livewire:make Pages/Companies/CompanyIndex
+`php artisan livewire:make Pages/Companies/CompanyIndex`

+- create forms
-php artisan livewire:make Panels/Companies/CompanyPanel
+`php artisan livewire:make Forms/Companies/CompanyForm`